rticommunity/rtiperftest/srcDoc/examples.rst

     This function is used to initialize your DynamicData.
     The function takes one argument:

-            - A reference to the full DDS_DynamicData.
+            - A reference to the full DDS_DynamicData object.

 ::